LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 ## Why This Matters to (People Like) Me

-As a Rails learner, it's tough enough.
-I don’t want to juggle other unrelated frameworks like Remix or React.
-It already feels like a steep on-ramp for someone like me, an advanced beginner trying to make a real-world app.
+As a Rails learner, it already feels like a steep on-ramp.
+I don’t want to learn and juggle more frameworks like Remix or React.

-Beyond my personal struggles, this is more about alignment.
+Beyond my personal struggles, this is more about philosophical alignment.

 Like Rails, Shopify seems to advocate for **less complexity**.